This blog post is all about answering the question: how to make a small room feel bigger.

 With the furniture floating in this room, you can take full advantage of the large windows.
 Which in turn allows for more light to enter the room.

 Moving furniture off the wall is not always possible in some spaces.
 However, a great idea is to place a shelf between the couch and the wall.
-The shelf gives you storage and brings the couch into the room more without affecting the flow of the room.
+The shelf gives you storage and brings the couch into the room more without affecting the flow.

-The purpose in this room to bring the couch off the wall is to allow the natural light to drench the white couch in sunlight.
+Bringing the couch away from the window is to allow the natural light to drench the white couch in sunlight.
 Instantly brightening the room.

 Furniture Against The Wall